How tough is it to get into Civil Services like IAS, IPS, IFS etc? How many vacancies were there for Civil Services Posts in India?

 Going by that logic, the number of serious candidates is around 1 lakh only.
-This figure, include those who prepare by attending classroom coaching, online classes, mock exams, or self-study.
+This figure includes those who prepare by attending classroom coaching, online classes, mock exams, or self-study.

 This number is more or less ‘real competition’.
-There is no point to over-emphasise or under-estimate it.
+There is no point to over-emphasize or under-estimate it.

-Most candidates find a place in the UPSC rank list in their 3rd or 4th attempt
+Most candidates find a place in the UPSC rank list on their 3rd or 4th attempt

 Leave the IAS, but to get into any service, most of the candidates try multiple times.

-Your probability of success increases with increase in attempts.
+Your probability of success increases with an increase in attempts.

 In most of the previous years, the largest chunk of successful candidates belonged to the category of 3 or 4 attempts.

 Yes, the UPSC Civil Services Examination is a game of veterans.

 Only 1 out of 10 candidates clear this exam on his/her first chance.
 By ‘clearing this exam’ I mean a selection into any of the 24 services in the list and not just IAS.

 Of course, there are candidates who achieve this combination.
 However, this is ‘very very rare’ – particularly on general merit.